davidemms/OrthoFinder/README.md

 The command for running OrthoFinder on any dataset is:

-**python orthofinder.py -f directory_containing_fasta_files -t number_of_processes**
+**python orthofinder.py -f directory_containing_fasta_files [-t number_of_blast_processes] [-a number_of_orthofinder_threads]**

 where:
 directory_containing_fasta_files is a directory containing the fasta files (with filename extensions .fa or .fasta) for the species of interest, one species per fasta file.
 It is best to use a fasta file with only the longest transcript variant per gene. number_of_processes is an optional argument that can be used to run the initial BLAST all-versus-all queries in parallel.
 As the BLAST queries are by far the time-consuming step it is best to use at least as many BLAST processes as there are CPUs on the machine.
+Additionally, the -a option can be used to parallelise the remainder of the OrthoFinder algorithm although see below for advice on the RAM requirements for this.

 Adding extra species
 ====================
 OrthoFinder allows you to add extra species to an analysis without re-running the time-consuming BLAST searches:

-**python orthofinder.py -b previous_orthofinder_directory_containing_blast_results -f new_fasta_directory**
+**python orthofinder.py -b previous_orthofinder_directory_containing_blast_results -f new_fasta_directory [-t number_of_blast_processes] [-a number_of_orthofinder_threads]**

 Will add each species from the new_fasta_directory to existing set of species, reuse all the previous BLAST results, perform only the new BLAST searches required for the new species and recalculate the orthogroups.